Ntinyarielsy/Weather-prediction-using-Neural-Network/README.md

-# Project – COSC 6339
-## School of Engineering & Computer Sciences A & M University at Corpus Christ
-## Objective: Build a system to predicate the weather
+## Objective: Build a system to predict the weather

 - project summary.
 - Installation and set ups.